HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 ### eICR Not Processed

 In the case where an eICR Composition was not processed (**eICR Processing Status**=eICR was not processed - error), the normative constraints in the Reportability Response Communication profile state that there must be narrative text populated from [Communication\[rr-communication\].payload\[sliceEICRInformation\]](StructureDefinition-rr-communication-definitions.html#Communication.payload:sliceEICRInformation) that contains the reason the file was not processed.
-Given the potential reasons (see codes from the [eICR Processing Status (eCR)](ValueSet-valueset-eicr-processing-status-ecr.html) value set) for an eICR Composition not to be processed, the following example may be used in the the corresponding Reportability Response [Communication.text](StructureDefinition-rr-communication-definitions.html#Communication.text):
+Given the potential reasons (see codes from the [eICR Processing Status (eCR) Value Set (PHIN VADS)](http://phinvads.cdc.gov/vads/ViewValueSet.action?oid=2.16.840.1.113883.10.20.15.2.5.8) value set) for an eICR Composition not to be processed, the following example may be used in the the corresponding Reportability Response [Communication.text](StructureDefinition-rr-communication-definitions.html#Communication.text):

-> An initial report for a possible reportable condition was received on "&lt;[date and time of eICR receipt](StructureDefinition-rr-communication-definitions.html#Communication.payload:sliceEICRInformation.extension:extensionEICRReceiptTime)&gt;" with the file name "&lt;[filename of eICR](StructureDefinition-rr-communication-definitions.html#Communication.payload:sliceEICRInformation.content[x].display)&gt;" but it was not processed. "&lt;[eICR Processing Status Reason](StructureDefinition-rr-eicr-processing-status-reason-observation-definitions.html#Observation)&gt;"
+> An initial report for a possible reportable condition was received on "&lt;[date and time of eICR receipt](StructureDefinition-rr-communication-definitions.html#Communication.payload:sliceEICRInformation.extension:extensionEICRReceiptTime)&gt;" with the file name "&lt;[filename of eICR](StructureDefinition-rr-communication-definitions.html#Communication.payload:sliceEICRInformation.contentReference)&gt;" but it was not processed. "&lt;[eICR Processing Status Reason](StructureDefinition-rr-eicr-processing-status-reason-observation-definitions.html#Observation)&gt;"

 If additional information about the specific error is available (e.g., file validator output, server logs), it can be found in [eICR Validation output](StructureDefinition-rr-eicr-processing-status-extension-definitions.html#Extension.extension:eICRValidationOutput.value[x]).